Black and white sheep

 In 2014, during testing of an improvement to DBB, the test indicated that an unauthorised account had infiltrated our systems.
 The username was the first character of the first name, followed by the last name of the Lady from the Dormitory.
 Had She been employed by us, this would have been Her username.
 Her name isn’t common, so this was unnerving, especially since it was the only username that popped up in this list of sneakily inserted accounts.
 It couldn’t be Her, or could it?
 It turned out that a guy with the same last name as Hers had worked for us.
 His first name began with an A as well.
 And the account wasn’t illegal.
 I had mixed data from two different dates in the test, which made it appear that this account had sneaked in illegally.
 But imagine the odds of only this account popping up on that list.

 In 2005, after completing DBB, my manager wanted to give me a promotion, and he only wanted to give it to me.
 My colleague Kees was a tech genius, and he set up the RAC system while I made DBB, so I said he was better than me.
 My manager responded with the prophetic words, ‘You have the right vision and make it happen despite the opposition.
 That is far more important than technical skills.’
 DBB solved pressing problems using proven technology, while the RAC system only created problems.
 We used to reduce system downtime, but it produced system crashes, resulting in more downtime.
-Somehow, I had become his favourite, and that wasn’t because he was such a good manager.
+Somehow, I had become his favourite, and that wasn’t because he was exceptionally good as a manager.
+Many of my colleagues weren’t particularly thrilled.
 He seemed the type of career guy who never stays long in one job.
 You know the type.
-He says he will clean up the mess his predecessor left behind and then hares off after a year or two towards his next challenge, claiming he has put things on track, only for the next manager to come in and claim he will clean up the mess.
+He says he will clean up the mess and then hares off after a year or two towards his next challenge, claiming he has put things on track, only for the next manager to come in and claim he will clean up the mess.

 He never put his promise in writing, despite my repeatedly requesting that he do so.
 Just before he left, I pressed him again.
 As the promotion had not yet come through, he wrote that there would only be a minor wage increase, then filed it with the human resources department for processing.
 A few weeks later, they summoned me to the human resources department.
 A personnel officer had raised a technicality.
 It wasn’t against the rules, but against their policies.
 And so, I couldn’t even keep the minor wage increase.
 That was a breach of contract, plain and simple, but to a bureaucrat like a personnel officer, only rules and procedures count.
 It would have been possible to fix this within the rules, but there was also a thing called policy, so they didn’t.
 My previous manager had already left, and they blamed him for not following proper procedure.
 His temporary replacement didn’t care, as he was also on his way to another job.
 After putting a lot of effort into getting it in writing and with my manager already fobbing me off with a minor wage increase, they gave me nothing.
 I was angry and walked out of the meeting.

-After arriving home, my wife told me that a freelance agency had offered me a job.
-It was the first offer of this kind in years and the first time since working for the CJIB.
-I was already considering leaving.
-That made me make a rash decision and resign.
-In hindsight, it was a noteworthy coincidence that the freelance agency had called me on this particular day.
+After arriving home, Ingrid told me that a freelance agency had called to offer me a job.
+It was the first offer of this kind in several years and the first time since working for the CJIB.
+As I was already considering leaving, I made a rash decision and resigned.
+In hindsight, it was a noteworthy coincidence that the freelance agency had called me precisely on this particular day.
 It didn’t take long before I did get second thoughts.
 Out of the blue, a strong feeling emerged that the decision was wrong.
-I can rationalise it by saying there weren’t many jobs for database administrators near home.
-The issues with my son didn’t allow me to work far away from home, while my physical condition didn’t allow for long travels.
-That may all be true, but these considerations were not the real reason.
+I can rationalise it by saying there weren’t many jobs near home for me.
+The issues with my son prevented me from working far away from home.
+That may all be true, but these considerations were not decisive.
 And I had done freelance work before, so it was not fear of being self-employed.
 And a government job didn’t seem right for me.
 But the feeling grew so strong that there was no choice but to reverse course and try to undo my resignation.

-Pride is a poor counsel, so I reversed course.
-There was a new manager, Geert, and he accepted my change of mind.
+Life had taught me that pride is poor counsel.
+A new manager, Geert, had come in, and he accepted my change of mind.
 He pledged to do his best to restore my confidence in my employer.
-He seemed trustworthy, but actions matter more than words.
-A year later, he promoted Kees, but not me.
-Due to a bureaucratic technicality, there was only one position.
-And perhaps also because Kees was his favourite.
-That didn’t restore my confidence, so I began to distrust him.
-Geert was still planning to promote me.
-He gave me financial compensation, so the situation didn’t result in a financial loss.
+He seemed trustworthy and acted like he was my friend.
+It turned out that the process of creating a new job position was underway, and that the personnel department had misled me, likely because the employee didn’t know the situation.
+Geert promoted Kees only because there was one position that my previous manager had promised me.
+That didn’t inspire my confidence, as even a written promise proved not to be good enough.
+Yet Geert was planning to promote me as well.
+He gave me financial compensation, so that the delay didn’t result in a financial loss.
 And after several years of bureaucratic wrangling, the promotion finally came through.

 Latest revision: 2 December 2025